 This spinach pesto recipe is special to me because I created it during one of my practical exams in cooking school.

 We were allowed to choose two types of produce from a wide variety and create a composed dish with them.
 I chose butternut squash (surprise!) and spinach.

 I’d memorized a pastry dough recipe, and knew I wanted to make a savory galette with the butternut squash.
 And I served it with — you guessed it! — my spinach walnut pesto.

-I re-created the Butternut Squash, Leek, & Gruyere Galette that I made at school and shared it with you here last year, and I have used this pesto sauce in other recipes like my Roasted Eggplant Sandwich as well.
+I re-created the Butternut Squash Galette that I made at school and shared it with you here last year, and I have used this pesto sauce in other recipes like my Pesto Chicken Salad as well.
 I always feel compelled to give a sauce it’s own post, however, because they can be used for so many different types of dishes.
 We wouldn’t want to pigeon hole a great sauce, now would we? 🙂

 I don’t like to add too much oil to my pesto sauces because I like the freshness to shine most of all.
 If you like yours with a bit more oil, simply add more to suit your preferences.